djohalloran/revertingtotype/content/post/squash-soup/index.md

 Burn in.

-Overall we're happy.
-The Q80T brightness is exceptional, even too bright at times, and it copes perfectly in the room with reflections.
-The blacks are deep too, and while not at OLED levels, and do .
-A 50" screen would probably be a better size for the particular room we have but it doesn't take long before the 55" became the new normal.
+Overall we're pretty happy.
+The Q80T is quite a machine.
+The brightness is exceptional and it copes perfectly in the room with no reflections.
+The blacks are deep and do .
+A 50" screen would probably be a better size for the particular room we have but it doesn't take long before we adjusted to thr 55".

 For 500 euro less we could have got the 50" TU8000 and maybe that would have been the best compromise.
 But what's done is done.
 FOMO is real.

 https://www.did.ie/samsung-tu8000-50-4k-hdr-crystal-view-led-smart-tv-black-ue50tu8000kxx-ue50tu8000kxx-prd

 Existing TV was Samsung LE40B550 40in LCD TV.